nisennenmondai/sts/README.md

 acknowledge sending **AUTHACK**.
 From now on both clients are authenticated and can proceed to cryptographic keys exchange.

-During authentication all data are *obfuscated*.
-Obfuscated, so they aren't human readable, algorithm used in this implementation is:

-*obfuscation* [reverse_bits_order -> xor]

-*clarification* [xor -> reverse_bits_order]

-This is a very simple way of obfuscating data and only serves as an example, it is highly recommended that user has his own very **PRIVATE** algorithm.
-The point of this is to avoid usurpation attacks, even if IDs get stolen the attacker wouldn't be able to authenticate itself because he does not possess the proper algorithm for IDs exchange during authentication phase.

 ### Key Exchange and Shared Secret
 Once authentication phase is done *master* sends **RDYREQ** with its public key, upon receipt *slave* computes the shared secret and acknowledges with